 999.3 Functional Requirements.

-Each RRFB shall utilize solar power and be activated by ADA compliant pushbuttons.
+Each RRFB shall utilize solar power and be activated by ADA compliant accessible pedestrian pushbuttons.
 Each remote RRFB shall be wirelessly activated.
 All RRFB light indications shall be wirelessly synchronized (all lights will turn on within 120 msec and remain synchronized throughout the duration of the flashing cycle).
 The RRFB shall be normally dark, shall initiate operation only upon pedestrian actuation, and shall cease operation after a predetermined time limit based on MUTCD procedures.
 The unit shall be capable of running 14 days without sunlight.

 999.4 Materials:

 The RRFB shall consist of the following components: RRFB Indications, Signs, Control Circuit, Battery and Solar Panels, Wireless Radio, Pushbutton, and Pedestal Shaft and Base.
+Furnish materials according to the Departments Traffic Authorized Products List.

 RRFB Indicators: